 Though summer is and should be an opportunity to unwind and reset, kids run the risk of taking a loss if allowed too much stasis.
 And rather than allowing them to give in to days immersed in screen time, proactive parents can plan summer activities that keep brains sharp and ready to resume the upward climb when fall rolls around.
 In fact, kids can and often do make considerable progress in the summer and actually resume school in the fall with a head start.
 If the activities are grounded in fun, kids need never know what they are doing is insurance against learning loss.
 So, make sure they are reading and continue to provide engaging intellectual challenges.
 In the long term, you’ll be glad you did.

 Ward off summer slide by enrolling in one of the Galileo Camps in your area: San Francisco, Southern California, and Chicagoland.
-Sign up for our mailing list to keep up-to-date on our camp happenings and innovation resources.
+Sign up for our newsletter to keep up-to-date on our camp happenings and innovation resources.
 Or, for more information about Galileo camps, contact us here.